-Now that the risk has been assigned, this member of the team needs to develop a strategy, a contingency plan or a preventive plan to mitigate this risk.
-The risk can then be acted upon as to how you prioritised it and this can be added to your Risk register.
+Now that the risk has been assigned, this member of the team needs to develop a strategy, a contingency plan, or a preventive plan to mitigate this risk.
+The risk can then be acted upon as to how you prioritized it and this can be added to your Risk register.

 5. Monitor and Review the Risk

 Project Risk Management is a process and this should be constantly revisited.
-It is important to monitor risks regularly as they have potential to change and ultimately affect the projects performance.
-Setting up meetings to manage the risk(s) is advised, having all team member aware of the risk is important as it will help them along the project cycle.
+It is important to monitor risks regularly as they have the potential to change and ultimately affect the performance of the project.
+Setting up meetings to manage the risk(s) is advised, having all team members aware of the risk is important as it will help them along the project cycle.
 Determine whether the process is running smoothly and whether changes may be required to have an effective risk management process.
 By identifying and managing all risks it can make the project cycle a lot easier and less complicated as well as being more adaptable in the face of change.